Malistan District: Agriculture and development

 According to information from the United Nations Food Program for Afghanistan in 2003 and the Ministry for Rural Rehabilitation and Development in 2007, the main crops in the area are wheat, corn, maize, peas, grapes, almonds, potatoes, onions, and herbs.

 182 Community Development Committees were reportedly active in Malistan in 2008.

 In years following the fall of the Taliban the area has been particularly affected by drought.
 In combination with frequent attacks along the Kabul-Kandahar Ring Road, this has seriously affected aid and development in the system and exacerbated local conflicts.

 Politics

 Past and present major political parties include Muttahed-e Inqelab-e Islami Afghanistan (formed 1981), Hizbullah, Harakat-i Islami, Sazman-e Nasr-e Afghanistan, Pasdaran-e Jihad-e Islami Afghanistan (formed 1983) and Hezb-e Wahdat (Nasr faction), the later controlling the district since 2001–2008, although as of 2009, the Taliban have begun to exert their influence.

 The District Governor is Zafar Sharif.
-The Police Chief Aqhyee Abassi is affiliated with Nahzat-i Islami.from 2008 to 2010.
+The Police Chief Aqhyee Abassi is affiliated with Nahzat-i Islami from 2008 to 2010.

 The current governor is Mr. Hedayat from Malistan and Mr. Qomandam Askaryar also from Lalchak Malistan.

 Education

 After the fall of the Taliban regime in Afghanistan, investment in education became one of the priorities.
-The willingness of its inhabitants for education is said to be proverbial: "Hazara people cut out of their basic needs in order to send their children to school and be educated".
+The willingness of its inhabitants for education is said to be proverbial: "Hazara people cut out of their basic needs in order to send their children to school to be educated".